deercreeklabs/lancaster/README.md

 and the  [Avro Specification](http://avro.apache.org/docs/current/spec.html) before proceeding.

-Lancaster provides functions for:
+Lancaster provides for:
-* Schema creation and manipulation
+* Easy schema creation and manipulation
-* Serialization to a byte array
+* Serialization of arbitrarily-complex data structures to a byte array
 * Deserialization from a byte array, including
 [schema resolution](http://avro.apache.org/docs/current/spec.html#Schema+Resolution)
 * Conversion from Lancaster schemas to